Rnault/DarkCoop-teaching_material/README.md

 This folder contains the data we collected with the students when playing the oTree version of the game

 ### exploring
-This folder contains the scripts to work with the data from oTree one one side and from the simulation in the other.
+This folder contains the scripts to work with the data from oTree.